ecmwf/IonBeam/docs/ionbeam-client/index.rst

         dataset_filter={"weather_stations"},  # omit to receive every dataset )

-Run it under ``run_source`` like a data source.
-The event is acknowledged only after the handler returns; raising leaves it pending for redelivery, and a revisable window that rebuilds arrives as a fresh event, so handlers must be idempotent.
-Replicas sharing an ``exporter_name`` split the event stream between them.
+Run an exporter with ``run_source``, as for a data source.
+The client acknowledges an event after the handler returns.
+If the handler raises an exception, the event remains pending for redelivery.
+A revision is delivered as a new event, so handlers must be idempotent.
+Replicas that share an ``exporter_name`` divide that exporter's events between them.

-The bundled sources and exporters under ``data-sources/`` and ``exporters/`` in the repository are complete working integrations to crib from.
+The bundled sources and exporters under ``data-sources/`` and ``exporters/`` provide complete integration examples.

 Configuration
 -------------

 .. autoclass:: ionbeam_client.config.IonbeamClientConfig
-   :members:
-   :exclude-members: model_config, model_fields, model_computed_fields, flight_url, retry_delay, write_batch_size
+    :no-members:

 Client API
 ----------